Diocese of Charlotte: 1800 to 1850

-Vicariate Apostolic of North Carolina and Belmont Abbey
+1850 to 1900

 On March 3, 1868, Pope Pius IX erected the Vicariate Apostolic of North Carolina, removing North Carolina from the Diocese of Charleston.
 At that time, the pope appointed James Gibbons from the Archdiocese of Baltimore as the first vicar apostolic.

 When Gibbons became vicar apostolic, North Carolina counted fewer than 700 Catholics.
 In his first four weeks in office, he traveled almost a thousand miles, visiting towns and mission stations and administering the sacraments.
 He also befriended many Protestants, who greatly outnumbered Catholics in the state, and preached at their churches.
 Gibbons made many converts to Catholicism.
 In 1872, Pius IX appointed Gibbons as bishop of the Diocese of Richmond.
 The Vatican would not appoint a new vicar apostolic in North Carolina for the next 11 years.

 St. Benedict's Church was the first Catholic church in Greensboro, founded in 1877.
 It later received funding from Sister Katharine Drexel to guarantee seating for African Americans.
 In 1876, Saint Vincent Archabbey in Latrobe, Pennsylvania, sent a party of Benedictine monks to western North Carolina.
-They bought land outside of Charlotte and started Belmont priory.
+They bought land outside of Charlotte and started building Belmont priory.
 Pope Leo XIII in 1884 elevated the Belmont priory to Belmont Abbey.
 At that time, the monks at Belmont elected Leo Haid as their first abbot.

-In 1881, Leo XIII appointed Henry P. Northrop as the new vicar apostolic of North Carolina.
+In 1881, Leo XIII appointed Henry P. Northrop of Charleston as the new vicar apostolic of North Carolina.
 Two years later, the pope named Northrup to also serve as bishop of the Diocese of Charleston.
-Northrup held both positions until 1888, when the Vatican allowed him to resign as vicar apostolic and only serve as bishop of Charleston.
+Northrup held both positions until 1888, when the Vatican allowed him to resign as vicar apostolic and only serve as bishop of Charleston.In 1888, Leo XIII appointed Haid to replace Northrup as apostolic vicar of North Carolina, while allow Haid to remain as abbot of Belmont.St.
+Leo the Great, the first parish in Winston-Salem, was founded in the 1890s.